phile21/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Hexadecimal - A C program that prints all the numbers of base 16 in lowercase, followed by a new line

 Patience, persistence and perspiration make an unbeatable combination for success  - A C program that prints all possible combinations of single-digit numbers

+Inventing is a combination of brains and materials.
+The more brains you use, the less material you need - A C program that prints all possible different combinations of two digits